-2 See Appendix for more detail on report scope and methodology.
+&lt;sup>2 See Appendix for more detail on report scope and methodology.

-Economic impacts were estimated for three distinct geographies: Mecklenburg County, the Charlotte metropolitan statistical area (MSA) (inclusive of the four South Carolina counties located in the Charlotte MSA), and the State of North Carolina.
+Economic impacts were estimated for three distinct geographies: Mecklenburg County, the Charlotte metropolitan statistical area (MSA) including the South Carolina counties within the MSA, and the State of North Carolina.
 Using a tax revenue impact model, estimated tax revenues generated by each category were calculated based on the State of North Carolina's tax rates.